|ISBN: 978-1-58826-572-2 |

 The Republican Party once enjoyed nearly unanimous support among African American voters; today, it can hardly maintain a foothold in the black community.
 Exploring how and why this shift occurred—as well as recent efforts to reverse it—Michael Fauntroy meticulously navigates the policy choices and political strategies that have driven a wedge between the GOP and its formerly stalwart constituents.

-Michael K. Fauntroy is assistant professor of public policy at George Mason University.
+Michael K. Fauntroy is associate professor of political science at Howard University.
 His publications include Home Rule or House Rule?
 Congress and the Erosion of Local Governance in the District of Columbia.

 Visit www.michaelfauntroy.com to view the author's personal website, which contains more information about his work.